-- A. Subject to Tulane University School of Medicine's policy regarding closures and reductions of training programs, in the event of a disaster or an event that causes the interruption of resident training, the Tulane University School of Medicine has adopted the following policy related to its residents. - 1.
-The Office of Graduate School Medical Education will annually collect/update emergency contact information from all House Officers each spring. - 2.
-The GME office will annually send out emails to residents with emergency information. - 3.
-Tulane will continue to provide administrative support that may include continued payment of salary and benefits depending on the overall circumstances, scope and duration of the Emergency, subject to Tulane's Policy on Residency Training Program Closure or Reduction. - 4.
-In the event of an Emergency, Tulane will work closely with the ACGME and other accrediting bodies to ensure that minimal interruption occurs in a House Officer's training experience and that House Officers are transferred (if needed) temporarily or permanently, to new sites. - 5.
+- A. Subject to Tulane University School of Medicine's Policy Regarding Closures and Reductions of Training Programs, in the event of a disaster or an event that causes the interruption of resident or fellow (trainees) training, the Tulane University School of Medicine has adopted the following policy related to its trainees. - Trainees should provide and update their personal contact information annually through the Gibson Online portal to ensure that the University has accurate and current contact information on-file.
+This information may be accessed by the Human Resources(and/or Payroll) staff in the event of a disaster/emergency or crisis situations occurring on campus.
+Additionally, each residency and fellowship training program is responsible for collecting updated emergency contact information for its individual trainees at the end of each academic year and updating its files with the information - 2.
+Tulane will continue to provide support that may include continued payment of salary and benefits depending on the overall circumstances, scope, and duration of the Emergency, subject to Tulane's Policy on Residency Training Program Closure or Reduction. - 3.
+In the event of an Emergency, Tulane will work closely with the ACGME and other accrediting bodies to ensure that minimal interruption occurs in a resident or fellow's training experience and that trainees are transferred (if needed) temporarily or permanently, to new sites. - 4.
 In the event of an Emergency, Tulane will assess, in consultation with the appropriate accrediting bodies, whether certain programs may need to be temporarily or permanently withdrawn in order to ensure a quality training experience.